-Bridge is a structural design pattern that let you split a giant class or a set of closely related classes into two separate hierarchies, abstraction and implementation, that can be developed independently of each other.
+Bridge is a structural design pattern that let you split a giant class or a set of closely related classes into two separate hierarchies, abstraction and implementation, which can be developed independently of each other.

 Abstraction?
 Implementation?
 Sound scary?
 Let's consider a simple example for starters.

 Say, you have a geometric

 Shape class with a pair of subclasses: